|The LORD is my shepherd.|

 The Holy Bible (KJV) in HTML format forms the foundation of this internet browser accessible publication.
 A number of resources interact with this platform, including notes (edited by Dave) on key books of the Bible which he has had opportunity to teach.
 This is a work in progress, since notes on additional books are being added as time permits.
 Since, it is the editor's conviction that the Bible is its own best commentary, the notes are intended to interconnect various passages to bring out the full meaning.
 Related passages may be viewed in a multiple window page by clicking on cross reference links.

 Why not click on the link above and give it a trial run?
 (Its Free!
 Everything on this site is offered ''without money and without price'' for the glory of God.)
-When you open The Book, your browser should display three windows with a horizontal button bar below the top window.
-You may access Introductory Studies and other Resources, Notes on individual Bible Books, or a specific chapter of Bible text.
+When you open The Book, in the default mode, your browser should display three windows with a horizontal button bar above the top window.
+Available Resources include: Introductory Studies, Notes on individual Bible Books, the entire Bible, and a Glossary of archaic English words (as used in the KJV Bible).

 Here is a sampling of the resources which are included:

 - Book Notes - verse by verse studies of several Bible books.
-For example:Psalms of the Messiah -
+For example:Psalms of the Messiah (or the same study in 3 Columns mode) -

 A look at the person and work of the Messiah as described in the Book of Psalms.